RazorVel/network-dashboard/README.md

 What is this project about?

 In the practice of log monitoring, nothing would be easy without proper toolset.
 Log files comes in a bulky chunk of texts, from thousands to millions of entries, which is hell of a sport if you care enough to manually scroll through all of them.
-The easiest method you could try would be to search specific keywords in your document, but even that ammount to a lot of confusion.
+The easiest method you could try would be to search specific keywords in your document, but even that amount to a lot of confusion.

 Here is where this project step in to bridge the gap between the complexity of log files and those looking to analyze their system, in a practical way without missing on any information.